In the last few decades, customers have come to expect more and more from how businesses communicate with them.

 Contact center technology originated in the late 1950s, before becoming mainstream in the 1970s.
 It initially relied on hard-wired Private Branch Exchange (PBX) networks, which allowed connected calls to be switched between lines and service agents.
 To begin with, these required switchboard operators to physically connect those lines and install the hardware on-site.

 Fast forward to today, and call center technology has migrated to the internet, with cloud-based systems allowing far greater flexibility and adaptability, without the need for such substantial hardware installs.
 These systems allow call centers to be set up much more quickly, and to be operated remotely by a dispersed workforce.
 They also offer greater reliability and the ability to interact directly with computer software, CRM software, and omnichannel communications thanks to Computer Telephony Integration (CTI).
 More and more technological leaps continue to make these contact center solutions more sophisticated.

 Top 10 Contact Center technology trends to watch out for:

 Things are still moving fast.
 To see also : Follow This Great Article About Cell Phones To Help You.
 Here are some of the top contact center technology trends to keep an eye out for:

 Interactive Voice Response system (IVR) is an automated internet phone system where callers communicate with prerecorded voice menus and instructions.
 IVR collects caller input in dial-pad presses and routes the call to submenus or calls center agents if the caller has a query to be solved.

 IVR helps you prioritize and route calls to the best-equipped agent to increase the chance of resolving the caller’s query.
 It also allows you to handle high call rates and handles call queuing.
+On the same subject : How to Find Cheap VoIP Rates.
 You can also pre-program personalized greetings and prompts that help callers resolve their own issues before they even reach a human agent.